OpenPrograms/Fingercomp-Programs/gist/README.md

   * Prints gist's file contents.
 * `gist --f=helloworld.c -r https://git.io/example helloworlds/hello.c`
   * Saves the contents of the file helloworld.c in the gist to helloworlds/hello.c, overrides the file if it exists.
+* `gist -t --u=12345678901234567890 -p --d="New description" /new/file=file.lua`
+  * Changes the description of the gist with the ID `12345678901234567890` to `New description` and updates contents of the file `file.lua`.
+Prompts for the GitHub OAuth [personal access token](https://github.com/settings/tokens).
+* `gist -s -p --d="Hello, world!" --P=s -t /hello/hello.cpp=hello.cpp`
+  * Prompts for the GitHub OAuth [personal access token](https://github.com/settings/tokens) and then uploads the file `hello.cpp` to Gist.
+Returns a short URL to the gist.